apache/spark-website/releases/_posts/2015-06-11-spark-release-1-4-0.md

  * Steve Loughran -- Improvements in Core, Web UI, and SQL; bug fixes in Core and YARN
  * Steven She -- Bug fixes in Core
  * Su Yan -- Bug fixes in Core
- * Sun Rui -- Improvements in sparkr; new features in sparkr and SQL; bug fixes in sparkr; improvement in sparkr
+ * Sun Rui -- Improvements in SparkR; new features in SparkR and SQL; bug fixes in SparkR; improvement in SparkR
  * Taka Shinagawa -- Documentation in Core
  * Takeshi YAMAMURO -- Improvements in GraphX and SQL
  * Tathagata Das -- Test in Streaming and tests; improvements in Streaming and Core; new features in Streaming and SQL; bug fixes in Project Infra, Streaming, and Core